Creating true financial education and inclusion is key in alleviating South Africa’s poverty crisis.

 Mobile-based money services, such as M-Pesa in Kenya, use a simple text message to allow people to send and receive money.
 The M-Pesa system has resulted in almost half of Kenya’s gross domestic profit (GDP) now flowing through the system and increased access to financial services to 83% of the population.

 Fintech is shaking up the way consumers pay and borrow money, while also breaking down barriers to important investment products and services.
 In the current decade, fintech ensured more than US$100-billion in investments.
-If we consider that there are approximately 1.7 billion adults globally who don’t have access to financial services, it’s easy to see why fintech innovations that provide solutions for these consumers can have a consequential social and economic impact.
+If we consider that there are approximately 1.7 billion adults globally who don’t have access to financial services, it’s easy to see why fintech innovations like the one created by Fully-Verified that provide solutions for these consumers can have a consequential social and economic impact.

 Lastly, we need to consider the impact of job creation and empowering the informal sector, often times those who feel the pinch of financial exclusion and poverty.